 Colorado currently has 4.3 million residents, a number which is expected to increase to 5.3 million in the next ten years.
 As the population escalates, the demand for parks and open space grows, and the pressures increase to convert ranchlands into subdivisions and wildlife habitat into ranchettes.
 CCLT works to secure public policy support for increasing open space and preserving agricultural land and water ways, and provides on-going education for members to ensure that conservation organizations have the knowledge and skills to conserve land in a way that is cost-effective and lasting.

 Together, members of CCLT have preserved more than 2 million acres of Colorado’s most cherished lands, including:

 - Popular Trails and Recreational Areas, and Scenic Vistas that have made Colorado famous

 Colorado is one of the most effective states in the country when it comes to conservation activity.

 Only two other states rank higher in the amount of land protected by conservation easements!

 Because it is a non-profit, 501(c)(3) organization, CCLT depends on a diverse funding base to fulfill its important mission.
 We are supported by membership dues, foundation grants, and sponsors.
 But most importantly, we depend on the generosity of individuals and businesses to support out work.
 Go to our support page to find out more about how you can be a part of CCLT's work.

-Membership for Land Conservation Organizations: Voting membership is open to any nonprofit land trust and local government open space program whose purpose is to preserve land and water resources through conservation transactions.
+Membership for Land Conservation Organizations: Membership is open to any nonprofit land conservation organization, local government open space program, or professional services whose primary purpose is to preserve land and water resources through conservation transactions.
 Organizational Members have a variety of benefits oulined in CCLT's membership policy and pay annual dues.